Mariners vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- The Mariners have played as the favorite in six of their past 10 games and have gone 5-1 in those contests.
+- The Mariners have played as the favorite in seven of their past 10 games and won six of those contests.

 Mariners Betting Records & Stats

-- The Mariners have a 59.2% chance to win this game based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Mariners have an implied win probability of 62.3%.

-- Seattle has had an over/under set by oddsmakers 114 times, and have combined with opponents to go over the total in 55 of those games (55-56-3).
+- Seattle has combined with opponents to go over the total 56 times this season for a 56-56-3 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!